hexagonal-sun/trale/README.md

 `trale`: Tiny Rust Async Linux Executor
 =====

-This project aims to write a Rust async task executor without any unsafe code and in as few a lines as possible.
-To achieve this, we tightly couple with Linux's `epoll` interface, allowing abstractions to be omitted and don't worry too much about performance.
+This project is an implementation of a asynchronous Rust executor, written in in as few a lines as possible.
+It's main purpose it so act as a resource for people studying Rust's async implementation; by implementing a *real* executor that can execute multiple async tasks on the same thread it showcases a simple, small concrete implementation.
+To achieve this, we tightly couple with Linux's `epoll` interface, facilitating abstraction omission and a high tolerance for low performance (liberal use of `clone()` and heap allocation).
+However *correctness* isn't sacrificed.

 *NOTE*: This project should not be used in production.
-It's main purpose is to be a learning aid for someone trying to understand how Rust's async system works.
+It's main purpose is to be a learning aid.

 Supported Features
 -----

-- An `epoll` based reactor which handles waking up tasks when an event has fired.
+- An [`epoll`](https://linux.die.net/man/7/epoll) based reactor which
+  handles waking up tasks when an event has fired.
 - A simple single-threaded executor that polls tasks on a runqueue and stores them on a idle-queue when waiting for a wakeup from the reactor.
-- A timer using Linux's `TimerFd`.
+- A timer using Linux's [`TimerFd`](https://linux.die.net/man/2/timerfd_create).
+- UDP sockets, using non-blocking `std::net::UdpSocket`.

 Example Usage
 -----